GovernanceDataAlliance/goal16/events/_posts/2022-06-29-high-level-political-forum-on-sustainable-development-side-event-progress-on-sdg16-how-are-we-doing-and-what-happens-if-we-fail.md

 tag: events
 published: true
 layout: events/post
-title: >-
-  High-Level Political Forum on Sustainable Development Side Event: Progress on
-  SDG16: How are we doing and what happens if we fail?
+title: 'Progress on SDG16: How are we doing and what happens if we fail?'
 image: SDG16_HLPF_June_flyer2.gif
 date: '2022-06-29'
 ---